riccardosarro/ctf-writeups/2024/openecsc/lifequiz/WRITEUP.md

 ## Solution

 ### Source code analysis
 The flag (our goal) is in the `/prizes/flag.jpg` file.
-From the `Dockerfile` we can guess that it is generated using the `trophy.jpg` file as a template using the command:
+From the `Dockerfile` we can guess, even without ever seeing the `convert` command before, that it is generated using the `trophy.jpg` file as a template using:
 ```Dockerfile
 RUN convert -draw 'text 0,1219 "flag{test_flag}"' -pointsize 60 -gravity Center /trophy.jpg /prizes/flag.jpg
 ```